-If you are a student from overseas (in most cases countries outside the EU) and wish to spend up to one year in Oxford on an undergraduate course related to a degree in your own country, you can apply to a college for a place as a Visiting Student.
+If you are a student from overseas and wish to spend up to one year in Oxford on an undergraduate course, you can apply to a college for a place as a registered Visiting Student.

-As an undergraduate Visiting Student you become a member of an Oxford college, and it is the college that will arrange for your tuition.
-Oxford does not award a degree or any other qualification for one year of study as a Visiting Student, but colleges are willing to provide a record of achievement, for example for credit purposes at the home institution.
+As an undergraduate registered Visiting Student you become a member of an Oxford college, and it is the college that will arrange for your tuition.

 How do I apply?

-You should first check with your home institution whether they have any links to particular Oxford colleges.
-If so, you should apply through the scheme already in place.
-If your home institution does not have any links to particular Oxford colleges, please see the details below.
-For more information about individual colleges, please see the college pages or our guidance on on how to choose a college.
+Your starting point should be the Study Abroad Office at your home institution.
+If there are any links to particular Oxford colleges you should apply through the scheme already in place.
+If not, please see the details below.
+For more information about individual colleges, please see the college pages or our guidance on how to choose a college.

 It is not possible to study Medicine as a Visiting Student, but the University runs an Elective Programme, whereby Clinical Medicine students may apply for placements in local hospitals alongside Oxford students.
 Please see the Medical School website for further information.